Policy Advocacy

 Ban on Anti-Discrimination Protections for 2SLGBTQ+ Idahoans

-This bill would block cities and counties from having their own anti-discrimination laws.
-It targets the two counties and 12 cities that have passed anti-discrimination protections for 2SLGBTQ+ people.
+This bill would have blocked cities and counties from having their own anti-discrimination laws.
+It targeted the two counties and 12 cities that have passed anti-discrimination protections for 2SLGBTQ+ people.

 Ban on Gender & Sexuality Education